fcavaler1/fcavaler1.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in financial economics at the University of Chicago, Booth School of Business.
+I am a fourth year PhD student in the [joint program in financial economics](https://financialeconomics.uchicago.edu/) at the University of Chicago, Booth School of Business and Kenneth C. Griffin Department of Economics.

 **Contact**: fcavaler@chicagobooth.edu